Alcove is here to help clarify landlord responsibility and recommendations when it comes to property damage and repairs.

 - reliable heat and air conditioning based on the season and outside temperatures

-- sturdy floors and walls that aren't in danger of imminent collapse
+- sturdy floors and walls that are structurally sound

 - no significant danger from environmental hazards such as lead, asbestos, and mold